toastxc/Reywen-Revolt/README.md

   [![Licence](https://img.shields.io/github/license/toastxc/Reywen-Revolt?style=flat-square&logoColor=white)](https://github.com/toastxc/Reywen-Revolt/blob/main/LICENCE)
 </h1>

-Reywen is a bot and a framework for building bots on the Revolt.chat platform, written in Rust.
+Reywen is a library for building bots on the Revolt.chat platform, written in Rust.
 It provides simple abstraction libraries for easily implementing features, while allowing for more direct interaction with the Revolt APi and Websocket.

 ## Features
 - Easy to use and well-documented API